| |

 Water Feature Final

-Don’t you just love the look of an awesome water feature?
-I always knew that I wanted something to fill the space in my garden.
-It was finally time to turn that thought into action.
-I wanted to create my DIY Water Feature to look like a pot with water falling into it.
-My vision for this project changed a couple of times while I was completing it.
-That’s usually how it goes with the projects I do.
-I always end up loving the final result!
+I wanted to create my DIY water feature to look like a pot with water filling it.
+My vision for this project changed a couple of times while I was completing it, which is how it usually goes with the projects I do.
+But I always end up loving the final result!
 This time was no different.
 It looks sooo good!

 Water Feature Products

-Step 1: The DIY Water Feature Pot
+Step #1: The DIY Water Feature Pot

-Step 2: Beginning the DIY Water Feature Tower
+Step #2: Beginning the DIY Water Feature Tower

 To accommodate the water pump, I placed a bucket in the concrete where I wanted it to go.
 I drilled a hole through the side of the bucket, the plastic sheeting, and the top cinder block.
-You will need a special masonry drill bit to drill thorough the cinder block.
-Then, I fed a PVC pipe through the hole and secured it with silicone.
-This PVC pipe will house the tubing for the water pump.
+You will need a special masonry drill bit to drill through the cinder block.

-Step 3: Completing the Pot and Tower
+Step #3: Completing the Pot and Tower

 With everything in its place, I filled the rest of the cylinder with concrete.
-Once it was dry, I removed the plastic sheeting – I was amazed at how well it held!
+Once it was dry, I removed the plastic sheeting.
+I was amazed at how well it held!
 I attached a PVC elbow where the pipe passed through the cinder block and ran more PVC pipe up the back of the pot.

 Lay the remaining cinder blocks so the tower is the height you want it to be.

-Time for the exciting part – installing the water pump!
+Time for the exciting part: installing the water pump!
 I enlisted some help from my mom.
 We made sure everything was correctly set up, and when we turned on the pump, we watched our water feature come to life!

-Step 5: Adding Those Custom Touches
+Step #5: Adding Custom Touches

 To make my concrete cylinder look more pot-like, I put a layer of bricks around the top.
 Then, I covered the entire surface with two layers of stucco and painted it black for a polished look.

-Step 6: Wrap up your DIY Water Feature!
+Step #6: Wrap Up Your DIY Water Feature

-Now for the finishing touches.
-I used a bathroom faucet for the water outlet (this is the one I used.
-I used the shower head for my shower, and saved the faucet for this project) – painted it black (see this blog post on how you can paint a bathroom faucet to last) and installed it according to the instructions.
-The last few things were to finish up the tiling, fill the pot with water, place decorative rocks on top, and turn on the garden water feature I’ve always dreamed of.
-It’s the perfect addition to my garden, I now enjoy the soothing sounds of flowing water and take pride in the fruits of my labor!
+Now for the finishing touches!
+I used a bathroom faucet for the water outlet (I used the shower head for my shower, and saved the faucet for this project), painted it black (see this blog post on how you can paint a bathroom faucet to last), and installed it according to the instructions.

-Follow along for more DIY’s and fun at…
+Follow along for more DIYs and fun at…

 Spetrich Home Logo